jdonaldson/vaxe/README.md

 haxe and hss, including errors and traces.
 All that is necessary is to install the bundle.

+## YouCompleteMe
+[YouCompleteMe](https://github.com/Valloric/YouCompleteMe) (YCM) is a bundle that provides completeions for c-style languages.
+However, it has the ability to provide support for other languages as well, such as the completion methods provided through vaxe.
+Vaxe will let YCM use its completion methods automatically, all that is required is that YCM (and its libraries) be compiled and installed.

 ## Neocomplcache
 [Neocomplcache](https://github.com/Shougo/neocomplcache) is a
 plugin for vim that can manage virtually any type of completion (omni, keyword, file, etc).
 It won't use omnicompletion by default since it is slow for some languages.
 However, since completions are built into the compiler with Haxe, they are very fast.
 In fact, it's possible to check for completions as you are typing using Neocomplcache.
-Neocomplcache can be tricky to set up.
+Neocomplcache can be tricky to set up, but it runs on pure Vimscript, making it available in almost any modern vim distribution.
 Here's a self-contained vimrc that gives you a minimal vaxe and neocomplcache config.

 ```viml